Conemaugh Generating Station

 The Conemaugh Generating Station is a 1,872 MW baseload coal-powered plant located on 1750 acre, across the Conemaugh River from New Florence in Western Pennsylvania.
+Track 3 of the Norfolk Southern Pittsburgh line runs next to the power plant.

 The power plant will close by or before December 31, 2028, as a result of a new federal wastewater rule that prohibits coal power plants from dumping toxic elements such as mercury, arsenic, and selenium into streams and rivers, along with the Keystone Generating Station and at least 24 other power plants in 14 states.

 Facility

 The station generates enough electricity to light 17 million 100-watt bulbs.
 The facility consists of two steam turbines, which began commercial operation in 1970 and 1971, and two cooling towers.

 The main turbines run on steam produced by twin year-around 850 MWe boilers, each as tall as a 14-story building.
 The plant uses more than 4 million tons of coal each year.
 Conemaugh has two hyperbolic natural draft cooling towers which provide recirculating water to cool and condense the steam and to limit the amount of water needed from the river.

 The plant is one of several in the area, situated near Pennsylvania deep mines and is basically a twin of the Keystone Generating Station, partially owned by PSEG Power.